European Union

 portal/eurostat/home

-Regional policies Directorate General for Regional Policy http://ec.europa.eu/regional_policy/index_en.htm
+Regional policies Directorate General for Regional and Urban Policy http://ec.europa.eu/regional_policy/index_en.htm

 Cooperation, studies, etc.